 You can reach these sites via flights into Proserpine Airport, which will have you landing around 20min drive from the town of Airlie Beach, the region’s central hub.
 It’s from Airlie Beach that you can stay on the mainland and access these spots (as well as The Whitsundays and the Great Barrier Reef) through boat tours or scenic flights.

 Another option is to fly into Hamilton Island, which is one of the Whitsunday islands that puts you closer to the action.
-It’s from Hamilton Island that Chesh and I organised our one-hour helicopter tour with Hamilton Island Air to see Whitehaven Beach and Heart Reef (since they are literally minutes away by air).
+It’s from Hamilton Island that Chesh and I organised our one-hour helicopter tour with Hamilton Island Air to see Whitehaven Beach and Heart Reef (since they are literally minutes away by Great Barrier Reef Helicopter ride).

-TIP: We took a late morning tour and the sun glare was behind us as we viewed heart reef (with the heart facing towards us) by air.
-Try not to go too early or late on your flight to make sure you get bright beautiful colours.
+TIP: We took a late morning 60 minute helicopter flight and the sun glare was behind us as we viewed heart reef (with the heart facing towards us) by air.
+Try not to go too early or late on your scenic flight to make sure you get bright beautiful colours.

 Whitehaven Beach